crashappsec/chalk/src/docs/howto-app-inventory.md

 ## Warning

-This how-to was written for local demonstration purposes only.There is no security for this how-to.
-You should always have authn, authz and uses SSL as an absolute minimum.
+This how-to was written for local demonstration purposes only.
+There is no security for this how-to.
+You should always have authentication, authorization and use TLS/SSL as an absolute minimum.

 ## Our cloud platform